t-aevyz/aevyz.github.io/_posts/2017-03-31-Uploading-Your-Posts.md

 ![Gitkraken Commit]({{site.baseurl}}/images/tutorial/commit.png "Committing")

-Finally you can upload your posts to the Github servers by simply hitting the `Push` button in the top bar.
+Finally you can upload your posts to the GitHub servers by simply hitting the `Push` button in the top bar.

 ![Push]({{site.baseurl}}/images/tutorial/pushbutton.png "Push Button")